department-of-veterans-affairs/notification-api/README.md

 When a tag is ready to be moved to prodution, complete the following steps.

-- Login to GitHub and go to the notification-portal repo.
+- Login to GitHub and go to the notification-api repo.
 On the right side click on `Releases`

 - Select the pre-release tag to be updated and click on the penciel ✏️ icon in the upper right of the pre-release to edit